 The Rottweiler is undoubtedly powerful and if defending himself he can cause damage, which is exactly why the breed needs to be well socialized, cared for and bred responsibly.
 He is not a reactive breed as some may believe but because of his size many that do not know the Rottweiler may think that he is.
 In actual fact an aggressive Rotty is generally the result of irresponsible ownership, lack of training, poor or no socialization, neglect, and or abuse.

 A large, strong breed like the Rottweiler can certainly be a dangerous breed if not properly trained or treated poorly.
-A Rotty, like any other breed, will develop aggressive tendencies if he feels threatened or worried.
+A Rotty, like any other breed, can develop aggressive tendencies if he feels threatened or worried.
 These behaviors can create a world of problems for you and your family.
 If you come to discover that your Rottweiler is aggressive towards you and your family, it is very important to immediately seek help with training.
 This behavior is a result of poor communication and bad socialization therefore must be dealt with, not ignored.

 When trained improperly, we can accidentally create a negative temperament in our Rottweilers.
 It is never a good idea to hit or yell at your Rottweiler when they are disobedient, or during training sessions.
 Or ever!
 This only confuses the dog.
 When you abuse a dog, they become fearful.
 Fear is the number one cause of aggression.
 When they get scared, they lash out to defend themselves.
 You always want to use a reward system when training your dog.
 This teaches your Rottie good behavior get’s a good reward.
 And bad behavior should get you no reward.